-Yours sincerely, Head Teacher cc: Chair of Governors Letter 2 Withdraw permission pending review (sent by chair of governors) Recorded delivery Dear I have received a report from the headteacher of .......School about your conduct on its effect on staff and pupils) (optional reference to first letter from headteacher) I must inform you that the governors, in line with our policy, will not tolerate conduct of this nature on the school premises and will act to defend school staff and pupils.
-On the advice of the Headteacher, I am therefore instructing you that until I have reviewed this incident, you are not to reappear on the school premises.
-If you do not comply with this instruction I shall arrange for you to be removed from the premises.
-If you cause a nuisance or disturbance on the premises you may be prosecuted under section 547 of the Education Act 1996; if convicted under this section, you are liable to a fine of £500.
+Yours sincerely, Head Teacher cc: Chair of Governors

+Letter 2 Withdraw permission pending review (sent by chair of governors) Recorded delivery Dear

 The withdrawal of permission for you to enter the school premises takes effect immediately and will be in place for 15 school days in the first instance.
 I still need to decide whether it is appropriate to confirm this decision.
 Before I do so, I wish to give you an opportunity to give me in writing any comments or observations of your own in relation to the report that I have received from the headteacher.
 These comments may be to challenge or explain the facts of the incident, to express regret and give assurances about your future good conduct.
 To enable me to take a decision on this matter, please send me any written comments you wish to make by (date 10 school days from date of letter).
 If on receipt of your comments, I consider that my decision should be confirmed, you will be supplied with details of how to pursue a review of your case.
 I am copying this letter to the headteacher and the Local authority.
-Yours sincerely Chair of Governors cc: Headteacher cc: Local authority